 The most urgent issue for campus trees is the decline of the Ash trees due to the presence of Emerald Ash Borer (EAB).
-At the beginning of 2015, there were approximately 400 Ash trees on campus property, and the goal is to remove them all by fiscal year 2020 (FY20).
+At the beginning of 2015, there were approximately 400 Ash trees, and the goal is to remove them all by fiscal year 2020 (FY20).
 During 2015 and 2016, Grounds removed 60 and 65 Ash trees, respectively.
 In 2017 Grounds removed a total of 225 Ash trees, attaining 88% of the FY20 goal.
+As of the end of 2018, there are 15 remaining Ash trees to be removed by F&S Grounds in four areas of campus.
+There are an additional seven Ash trees currently in fair to good condition that will continue to be monitored, at Krannert Art Museum, the Illini Grove, Euclid Avenue, and west of the Mechanical Engineering Building.
+Additionally, there are six stumps that have some renewed growth which will be monitored and potentially removed.